victor-pena/victor/_posts/2025-12-16-differance-peru-chile.md

 From a Spinozist perspective, elected president Kast’s discourse of hope would be read as a political management of affects as citizens are invited to hope in order, discipline, and exemplary behavior.
 This hope reduces immediate fear and anger.
 But it does not increase people’s potentia agendi (capacity to act collectively).
 For Spinoza, this is decisive.

+For Negri, the 2019 uprising was an eruption of constituent power — the living, productive force of society exceeding its institutional forms.
+The failure of constitutional reform and the return of elite governance represent not the exhaustion of that power, but its capture and deferral.
+Kast’s presidency, in Negri’s eyes, would be a classic case of constituent power neutralized by command

 A state is stable not when it commands obedience, but when it increases the collective power of the multitude.
 Moral exhortation does the opposite: it individualizes responsibility and converts structural contradictions into ethical shortcomings.

-If we read the Chile–Peru contrast through **Derrida’s *différance***, the diagnosis becomes even sharper, and it actually *deepens* what Spinoza and Negri were circling from another angle.
+If we read the Chile–Peru contrast through **Derrida’s *différance***[^1], the diagnosis becomes even sharper, and it actually *deepens* what Spinoza and Negri were circling from another angle.

 ### *Différance* at work: Chile and Peru revisited